-Lets take an individual who has been trading for a number of years and their income tax has been calculated as follows:
+It may be best to explain this in more detail by way of an example.
+Let’s take an individual who has been trading for a number of years and their income tax liabilities have been calculated as follows:

 Notice of Assessment

 Once you have filed your income tax return Revenue will issue you with a notice of assessment.
-This will reflect the figures you have submitted on your “Form 11” and show Revenue’s calculation of your Income Tax and PRSI for the year under review along with any balance of tax due or refundable.
+This will reflect the figures you have submitted on your “Form 11” and show Revenue’s calculation of your Income Tax and PRSI/USC for the year under review, along with any balance of tax due or refundable.